-To give an indication of the prices of live-in care vis-à-vis residential care: according to the LaingBuisson Care of Older People UK Market Report 2018, the average weekly costs of a care home is about £700 - £888 while the costs for specialised nursing within a home for an individual with Dementia can be around £1,000 to £1,500.
+To give an indication of the prices of live-in care vis-à-vis residential care: according to Homecare UK, the average weekly costs of a care home is about £700 - £888 while the costs for specialised nursing within a home for an individual with Dementia can be around £1,000 to £1,500.
 These prices are only an average and would depend on location.

 The benefits of 24 hour care at home versus residential care

 Without exception, our live-in care clients tell us that the benefits of being able to stay at home are enormous.
 The fact that they can live in their familiar environment, with their own possessions, in the neighbourhood that they know, and that they can maintain their own daily routines or invite friends and family over whenever they please, gives great peace of mind.